 The Valuation Office Agency (VOA) updated the rateable value of all business properties on 1 April 2017.
 This is known as a revaluation

-The VOA update rateable values regularly, usually every five years.
-The latest revaluation took effect on 1 April 2017.
+The VOA update rateable values regularly.
+This is usually every five years.
+The latest revaluation was on 1 April 2017.
 Rateable values in the 2017 rating list are based on market rental valuations as at 1 April 2015.

-Revaluation is done to maintain fairness in the system by redistributing the total amount payable in Business Rates and reflecting changes in the property market.
+Revaluation is done to maintain fairness in the system.
+This is done by redistributing the total amount payable in Business Rates and reflecting changes in the property market.
 Revaluation does not raise extra revenue overall.

-The VOA uses a wide range of property information, rental and other evidence to compare values across similar types of properties in order to set the rateable value.
+The VOA uses a wide range of property information.
+It uses rental and other evidence to compare values across similar types of properties.
+This is in order to set the rateable value.

 Your 2018-2019 Business Rates bill will also show the rateable value.
 The VOA won't be sending out notifications to individual ratepayers of these new rateable values.